facebook/flow/docs/01-typeof.md

 next: classes.html
 ---

-Flow supports the `typeof` operator, which returns a `string` specifying the data type of an expression.
+In vanilla JavaScript, the `typeof` operator returns a `string` specifying the data type of an expression.
 Here is a simple example:

 {% highlight javascript linenos=table %}